Brad Richards: Chicago Blackhawks (2014–2015)

-Detroit Red Wings
+Detroit Red Wings (2015–2016)

 On July 1, 2015, Richards signed a one-year, $3 million contract with the Detroit Red Wings, worth up to $4 million with playoff bonuses.
 With Richards' traditional #19 retired for Steve Yzerman and #91 not having been worn in Detroit by anyone since Sergei Fedorov, Richards chose to wear #17 with the Red Wings, becoming the 3rd Prince Edward Island native to wear the jersey number with the club after Forbes Kennedy in 1958-60, and Gerard Gallant in 1985-93.

 The Red Wings narrowly made the playoffs for the 25th consecutive season.
 Richards' late-season efforts included a game-tying goal against his former Rangers teammates on March 12 with 32 seconds remaining (the Red Wings later won the game 2–1 in overtime), and a two-point game against the Toronto Maple Leafs on April 2.
 He'd finish the season with 10 goals and 18 assists in 68 games.

-In the 2016 Stanley Cup playoffs, Richards scored one goal as the Red Wings were eliminated in five games by the Lightning in Round 1.
+In the 2016 playoffs, Richards scored one goal as the Red Wings were eliminated in five games by the Lightning in Round 1.
 Had the Red Wings advanced, Richards was due a $250,000 bonus with an additional $750,000 available if they had won the second round as well.

 On July 20, 2016, Richards announced his retirement from professional hockey.
 In a statement issued by the National Hockey League Players Association, Richards reflected on his Cup wins: "Winning the Stanley Cups in Tampa Bay and Chicago was the best part of my career and I will never forget those moments.
 Nothing compares to enjoying that night with your team and knowing what you have accomplished together."

+Coaching career

+On December 12, 2023, Brad Richards was selected to be a consultant for the St. Louis Blues after firing former head coach Craig Berube.